wcharczuk/go-incr/README.md

 `go-incr` is an optimization tool to help implement partial computation of large graphs of operations.

-It's useful in situations where you want to efficiently compute the outputs of computations where only a subset of the computation changes based on changes in inputs.
+It's useful in situations where you want to efficiently compute the outputs of computations where only a subset of the computation changes based on changes in inputs, but also specifically when the graph might be _dynamic_ over the course of the computation's lifetime.

-Think Excel spreadsheets and formulas, but in code.
+Think Excel spreadsheets and formulas, but in code, which can change over time.

 # Important caveat